 - Chocolate Instant Pudding: Instant chocolate pudding mix is the easiest way to start this perfect dessert.

-For this recipe, you'll want to have on hand a hand mixer, food processor, individual clear plastic cups, measuring cups and spoons, and large bowl.
+You'll want to have on hand a hand mixer, food processor, clear plastic cups, measuring cups and spoons and large bowl.

 Make the chocolate pudding by vigorously beating the pudding and milk in a large bowl for 2-3 minutes or until it starts to thicken.